serverledge-faas/serverledge/docs/writing-function-compositions.md

 # Functions composition

-Serverledge accepts DAGs defined by users through a subset of the JSON-based *Amazon States Language*, currently in use by AWS Step Functions.
-Furthermore, you can define DAGs programmatically with the DagBuilder APIs.
+Serverledge accepts workflows defined by users through a subset of the JSON-based *Amazon States Language*, currently in use by AWS Step Functions.
+Furthermore, you can define workflows programmatically with the Builder APIs.

-Serverledge DAGs comprise 4 types of nodes:
+Serverledge workflows comprise 4 types of nodes:
 - **SimpleNode**: a node that wraps a function.
 This is the only node that executes user-defined functions.
 - **ChoiceNode**: a node with N conditions that transfers its input to the first branch whose condition is evaluated as true
 - **FanOutNode**: a node with N outputs that copies (or scatters) the input to all the outputs (with subsequent nodes activated in parallel)
 -  **FanInNode**: a node with N inputs that waits for the termination of all the parent nodes, and then merges the results in one output.
 The node fails after a specified timeout.

 Three special nodes are always present and pre-built when using the APIs:
-- **StartNode**: the single node from which the DAG starts executing
+- **StartNode**: the single node from which the workflow starts executing
-- **EndNode**: the final node of the DAG
+- **EndNode**: the final node of the workflow
-- **ErrorNode**: a node that terminates DAG execution with failure
+- **ErrorNode**: a node that terminates workflow execution with failure

 ## Signature
 Specifying a signature is optional for Serverledge functions.
-However, in order to use functions within DAGs, they must have an associated signature.
+However, in order to use functions within workflows, they must have an associated signature.
 A signature specifies the type of the inputs accepted by the function, as well as the type of the produced outputs.
 For instance, a *Fibonacci* function might have a single integer input, and produce a single integer output.

 The signature can be specified when creating a function through the CLI.